mariacer/cl_in_rnns/README.md

 You can find instructions on how to reproduce our experiments on all Copy Task variants and on how to use the corresponding code in the subfolder [sequential.copy](sequential/copy).

+## Part-of-Speech Tagging Experiments

+You can find instructions on how to reproduce our PoS-Tagging experiments and on how to use the corresponding code in the subfolder [sequential/pos_tagging](sequential/pos_tagging).

 ## Stroke MNIST Experiments